Services for Faculty

 - Information Literacy / Research Instruction for Your Students

 Luria Library Collection

 The Luria Library collection is at its best when faculty actively participate in its development.
 We strongly encourage you to suggest a title online or contact Elizabeth Bowman to discuss the library’s holdings in your discipline.

-The library currently has over 150,000 titles, including over 50,000 ebooks, 300 print periodical subscriptions, 8 print newspaper subscriptions, and subscriptions to over 60 electronic databases providing access to nearly 30,000 full-text periodicals.
+The library currently has over 121,000 print titles, over 60,000 ebooks, 210 print periodical subscriptions, and subscriptions to over 60 online databases providing access to 14,500 full-text periodicals.
 The library catalog allows searching for most of these resources simultaneously.

 If you would like to link to a particular library database from your website or course page, follow the instructions for copying database permalinks.
 These links must be copied exactly, especially if you want to provide off-campus access to the resource.
 If you wish to link directly to an article in a database, follow the instructions for copying article permalinks.
 If you need any help or would like us to create the link for you, please don’t hesitate to contact any librarian.